 Anderson Engineering is the leader in the manufacture of customised stainless steel processing equipment of the highest precision and quality.
-The company’s expertise and experience spans a great breadth of equipment and solutions from small standard installations to large complex customised solutions.
-The businesses expert design and engineering capabilities have enabled them to deliver some of the most innovative manufacturing solutions to South Africa’s largest food, beverage, chemical, dairy, cosmetic and pharmaceutical manufacturers.
+The company’s expertise and experience spans a great breadth of equipment and solutions, from small standard installations to large complex customised solutions.
+The business’s expert design and engineering capabilities have enabled it to deliver some of the most innovative manufacturing solutions to South Africa’s largest food, beverage, chemical, dairy, cosmetic and pharmaceutical manufacturers.
 Their flexibility and dedication to unique and efficient solutions, and their commitment to exceptional quality and service to their clients, has built long-standing relationships with many clients and a reputation in the market for quality and excellence.

 Anderson Engineering is ISO 9001 certified and offer the necessary GAMP documentation required by the MCC (Medicines Control Council).

 FRIENDLY, HONEST & TRUSTWORTHY, COMMITMENT, POSITIVE ATTITUDE, FLEXIBLE

 FRIENDLY we respect diversity and make others feel comfortable and at ease